Get more value from your banking and save on fees: The best* bank accounts in Australia revealed.

 Definition: Best bank account

 The best bank account will help you manage your finances properly according to your spending style.
-It’s also important to note that there may be more than one everyday bank account that is ‘best’ for your situation, and what is best for you may be different to someone else.
-Consider what features are important to you, such as monthly fees, ATM fees and access, when selecting your bank account.
+It’s also important to note that there may be more than one everyday bank account that is "best" for your situation, and what is best for you may be different for someone else.
+Consider what features are important to you, such as monthly fees, ATM fees and access when selecting your bank account.